Want to learn more about Treatment - treat soil mold

 HOW CAN I PREVENT THIS FROM HAPPENING AGAIN?
 As molds develop in damp conditions, try to make sure you’re not overwatering your plant.
 If the plant type allows it, then you can try letting the soil dry out between waterings (check in the plant’s Info tab to see if this is okay for each particular plant).

 HOW CAN I MAKE THE SOIL ODOR GO AWAY?
-If your soil has an odor, exposing it to better airflow and allowing it to dry out will help it to go away faster.
-Once the soil has dried out, the odor should be more or less gone, or at least much less strong.
+If your soil has an odor, placing the plant in an area with better airflow and allowing it to dry out will help it to go away faster.
+Be careful to not expose sensitive plants to drafts.
+Once the soil has dried out, the odor should be more or less gone, or at least not as strong.